Indian Roller image

 Frequently Asked Questions (FAQs) About Indian Roller

-indian roller name in bengali ?
+indian roller name in bengali?

 The Bengali name for Indian Roller is নীলকণ্ঠ পাখি

-indian roller name in gujarati ?
+indian roller name in gujarati?

 In gujarati, indian roller is called ચાષ

-indian roller name in hindi ?
+indian roller name in hindi?

 The word for indian roller in hindi is नीलकण्ठ, सबझक

-indian roller name in kannada ?
+indian roller name in kannada?

-indian roller name in malayalam ?
+indian roller name in malayalam?

-indian roller name in marathi ?
+indian roller name in marathi?

 The marathi name for indian roller is चाष, नीलपंख, तास, टटास

-indian roller name in nepali ?
+indian roller name in nepali?

-indian roller is called ठेउवा in nepali.
+The nepali name for indian roller is ठेउवा

-indian roller name in oriya ?
+indian roller name in oriya?

 The oriya name for indian roller is ଭଦଳଭଦଳିଆ

-indian roller name in punjabi ?
+indian roller name in punjabi?

-indian roller name in sanskrit ?
+indian roller name in sanskrit?

-indian roller name in tamil ?
+indian roller name in tamil?

-indian roller name in telugu ?
+indian roller name in telugu?

-In telugu, indian roller is called పాలపిట్ట
+The telugu name for indian roller is పాలపిట్ట

 Gallery

-Photos of indian roller:
+Photos of indian roller

 1 Likes